AmandaCX/firstPorject/README.md

 # firstPorject
-Initializing my first repo to learn git along with my C# for BTM380
+Initializing my first repo to learn git along with my C# for BTM380 course